MuteBard/Unity_Shaders/Notes/dev/DEV-05.md

 ## Properties

-    Properties are the way we get values from the inspector into the shader.
+    Properties are the way I get values from the inspector into the shader.

 ![](../images/DEV-05/DEV-05-A.png)